Search for answers or go to Knowledge Base Home

 - If a solenoid has failed, the decoder senses an open circuit and/or over current condition and shuts down the valve.

-- Each decoder will shut down if communication is lost to the SLM48DM decoder module in the SmartLine® controller.
+- Each decoder will shut down if communication is lost to the decoder manager in the SmartLine® controller.

 - Valves can be located up to 100 feet from the decoder.